 DHACA Day XIII

 We will be returning to members’ favourite location at the Digital Catapult Centre for this on 21st June.
-Our current draft agenda for the event looks:
+Our agenda for the event looks:

-12.10-12.35 Hazel Jones, Programme Head – Health Apps Assessment & Uptake (inc Wearables), NHS Digital – progress on NHS app assessment (invited)
+- 12.10-12.35 Hazel Jones, Programme Head – Health Apps Assessment & Uptake (inc Wearables), NHS Digital – progress on NHS app assessment

-13.45-14.10 Mark Browne, Department of Health – the wider context of the Carers’ Tech project, how suppliers can get involved and possible next steps
+- 13.45-14.10 Mark Browne, Business Growth, Department for Business, Energy and Industrial Strategy – the wider context of the Carers’ Tech project, how suppliers can get involved and possible next steps

-14.10-14.35 Dr Baljinder Ghoman, Knowledge Exchange Manager, London South Bank University – who is promoting a free health and care simulation resource for developers to test their apps on
+- 14.10-14.35 Dr Baljinder Ghoman, Knowledge Exchange Manager, London South Bank University – a free simulation resource for developers to test their apps on

 All speakers are highly recommended, talking on topics that should be of great interest to members.
 All names apart from Hazel Jones are confirmed; we are in discussions with others who will be added shortly.